StacyCohl/StacyCohl.GitHub.io/_pages/miniatures/index.md

     title: "1/12th scale bookcase with new owner (5’9” adult hands for scale)"
 ---

+Scaled-down creations and recreations.
+A delicate ecosystem of realism and whimsy so viewers can think twice about the mundane

 {% include video id="1220682063" provider="vimeo" %}

-page description here

 ## Winter Wonder Wetland

-{% include gallery id="gallery2" caption="Mini recreation of Murfree Spring wetland (for Discovery Center).
-Made from recycled paper clay, fiber optic filament, and whimsy" %}
+Mini recreation of Murfree Spring wetland (for Discovery Center).
+Made from recycled paper clay, fiber optic filament, and whimsy

+{% include gallery id="gallery2" %}

 > Behind The Scenes page coming soon

 ## Love and Graves
+Grave scene of the folk song/poem called “Barbara Allen” (among other names) with stylized copper flora.
+Unlike the song, I buried the couple side by side.

-{% include gallery id="gallery1" caption="Polymer clay, sheet moss, copper wire, a 17th century folk song" %}
+{% include gallery id="gallery1" %}

 ## Tiny Taper (and the Forgotten Bookcase)
+1/12th scale taper candle and holder, made to populate 1/12th scale cigar-box bookcase

-{% include gallery id="gallery3" caption="1/12th scale taper candle and holder in cigar box bookcase" %}
+{% include gallery id="gallery3"%}